chrisichris/ybuilder/README.markdown

 ### Livecycle targets

-Similar to maven the `ybuilder.core.base` module defines different predefined livecylce-targets which form a linear dependency build-order.
+Similar to maven the `ybuilder.core.base` module defines different predefined targets which form a linear dependency build-order.

-Livecycles are just normal targets with the livecylce flag.
-Which indecates that these targets should be executed before other sibling-dependencies.
+Livecycles are just normal predefined targets.
-(All targets on which a livecycle target itself depends are of course still executed before the livecycle target)

 These are thought to make extension of the core build-process easier.
 Ie if yout want to add some target which depends on the result of the compile process you just make it depend on the `compile` livecycle.
-If later you add another compile-target (ie a scala compiler) you just put it in the `compile` livecycle and you do not have to update all targets which depend on `compile`.

-To put a target in a livecycle use the InLivecycle option when defining the
-target:

-    target "mytest" [InLivecycle test] do p: ... done;

-This does two things:

-1.) adds "mytest" to the dependencies of "test" so that when the "test" target (livecycle) is executed also "mytest" is executed

-2.) adds the livecylc before "test" (which is processTestClasses) to the dependecies of "mytest" so that when "mytest" is run every livecycle up to "test" (but not test itself) is run first

-To list all livecycles in the poject use:

-    java -jar ybuilder livecycles

-### The predefined livecycles
+### The predefined livecycle targets:
 ##### clean:

 * preClean